-By Audley USA specialist Dave
+By Audley US specialist Dave

 Driving across the Overseas Highway, with the calm blue waters of the Florida coast lapping below, it becomes abundantly clear why getting behind the wheel in the Sunshine State is a good idea.

 Linking Florida’s mainland to the Keys by a series of bridges, this road stretches for 113 miles and ends at America’s southernmost point on the island of Key West.
-You can complete the drive in one day with very little effort, but spend a little longer and you’ll have time to truly appreciate the splendour of the region.
+You can complete the drive in one day with very little effort, but spend a little longer and you’ll have time to truly appreciate the splendor of the region.

 From remote Civil War prisons and the former homes of Tennessee Williams and Ernest Hemingway, to thriving marine life that’s easy to spot below the reef-protected shallow seas, there’s plenty to explore.

 The Overseas Highway is a drive many travelers have heard of and one that I had the pleasure of undertaking on my last trip to the States.
 The starting point was Miami, a city recognized for its laid-back lifestyle, vibrant nightlife and colorful Art Deco buildings.

 I stayed on Miami Beach, a thin strip of land that runs parallel to the mainland along Florida’s Atlantic coast.
 Here, most of the hotels back onto, or are just a block away from, clean golden sands which stretch for around nine miles.